Nyssa aquatica: Uses

 A large mature tree can produce commercial timber used for furniture and crates.
 The swollen base of the Nyssa aquatica is the source of a favored wood of wood carvers.

 Many kinds of wildlife eat the fruit, and it is a favored honey tree.

+The current world record Water Tupelo tree is located in White County, Arkansas.
+According to the National Forests Champion Trees Official Register, it boasts a trunk circumference of 451 inches, a height of 125 feet, and a crown spread of 92.5 feet.